Personal Injury Litigation: The Importance of Following Up

-Last week, I had an adjuster (from a company I won’t mention) that denied my client’s personal injury claim because the adjuster claimed to have a witness to the auto accident.
+Personal injury litigation can sometimes be a real pain in the you know what.
+Last week, I had an adjuster (from a company I won’t mention) that denied my client’s personal injury claim because the adjuster claimed to have a witness to the car crash.
 My client had been injured in a car wreck when the other driver ran a red light while attempting to make a left turn.

 According to the police report, there were two witnesses to the collision; one that saw the collision and corroborated my client’s story, and one that was listed but no other information was provided.
 According to the adjuster, the witness that was vaguely mentioned in the police report was driving behind their insured.
 The adjuster also stated that the witness saw the stop lights and that the insured’s light was green.